Why is a weed hangover bad?

 So… what now?

 It appears that we still have several mysteries on our hands.
-Since it is difficult to predict without extensive testing or personal experimentation, when a weed hangover can occur, there are a couple things that may help mitigate its risk:
+Since it is difficult to predict without extensive testing or personal experimentation, when a marijuana hangover can occur, there are a couple things that may help mitigate its risk:

 - “Low and slow,” is a popular mantra, especially for infrequent cannabis users.
 Take small doses of your cannabis products and wait a sufficient amount of time to let them take effect.
 Optimal starting doses will vary by person, but many edible products on the market will suggest 1-5mgs.